chessar/LongPaths/README.md

 [`JMP hooks`](https://github.com/wledfor2/PlayHooky)
 (thanks to [**@wledfor2**](https://github.com/wledfor2)),
 in which the long path prefix **`\\?\`** or **`\\?\UNC\`** is added.
-Adding a prefix is ​​done by calling the internal function [`Path.AddLongPathPrefix`](https://referencesource.microsoft.com/#mscorlib/system/io/path.cs,43fffcdead19ea64).
+Adding a prefix is done by calling the internal function [`Path.AddLongPathPrefix`](https://referencesource.microsoft.com/#mscorlib/system/io/path.cs,43fffcdead19ea64).
 Note also that the addition of such prefixes depends on the `UseLegacyPathHandling` and `BlockLongPaths` settings, which must necessarily be `false` (in the